ashleymaeconard/XvsY/README.md

   <img src="https://github.com/ashleymaeconard/XvsY/blob/develop2/xvsy_logo.PNG" height="100" alt="XvsY Logo">
 </p>

-## tool to identify shared and distinct genomic signatures from multiple expression and protein-DNA interaction data sets over time
+## Identify shared and distinct genomic signatures from multiple expression and protein-DNA interaction data sets over time
 <!---CLAMP-null vs CLAMP RNAi vs MSL2 RNAi Effects on Brain Development in Drosophila-->

 ![illustration of pipline](https://github.com/ashleymaeconard/XvsY/blob/develop2/detailed_workflow.PNG)

+## Quick Start: 3 Steps

+## Paper and Citation

+## Overview

+## Installation

+## Run XvsY

-## The Snakemake Pipeline
+## Details

+### Snakemake framework

-Snakemake is a workflow management system that was used to create a reproducible and scalable pipeline for RNA-seq analyses, named XvsY, that the user can interact with through the command line.
+We adopted Snakemake as a workflow management system to create a reproducible and scalable pipeline. that the user can interact with through the command line.
 This includes tools to determine the differentially egpressed genes based on read count data using DESeq2, find intersections between  gene sets using Intervene, generate global X vs autosome violin plots and comparative fold change box plots, conduct gene ontology analysis using clusterProfiler, and perform motif analysis using MEME and FIMO from the MEMESuite.

 To create the environment required to run XvsY, use the following command from the terminal:
 ```bash